You know that gut feeling when you really, really feel something is true?

 It’s the sick recoil that the devout Muslim feels when she sees Miley Cyrus gyrating on stage.
 It’s the sadness and frustration that a well-meaning doctor feels when some hippie mother won’t vaccinate her child.
 It’s your helpless rage when your partner falls off the wagon and you have to go rescue him again.

 Psychic equivalence makes you absolutely certain, because of the sheer power of your feelings, that something absolutely terrible is going on in the world out there.
-Even though your feelings are a result of your interpretation of information, not the result of what's going on out there.
+Even though your feelings are a result of your interpretation of information, not the result of what’s actually going on in the world out there.

-So how can you really be sure that you are right?
+So how can you really be sure that you are right and not just lost in psychic equivalence?

 The first step is to completely disregard your feelings.